lcnetdev/marc2bibframe2/README.md

 >id.loc.gov address is used as a default.
 The default is to make a GET
 >request, this example uses HEAD.

-With this configuration saved as record-conv.xml, you could perform an active conversion of a MARCXML file using the [yaz-record-conv](http://www.indexdata.com/yaz/doc/yaz-record-iconv.html) utility like so:
+A full sample configuration is available in this directory as [record-conv.xml](record-conv.xml).
+Using this configuration, you could perform an active conversion of a MARCXML file using the [yaz-record-conv](http://www.indexdata.com/yaz/doc/yaz-record-iconv.html) utility like so: